Matrifocal Narratives in Indian Fiction

 Co-editors

-Sushree Routray is a PhD candidate in the Department of Humanities and Social Science at the Indian Institute of Technology Roorkee, Uttarakhand, India (IIT Roorkee).
-She earned her Master’s degree in English Literature from The English and Foreign Languages University, Hyderabad.
+Sushree Routray successfully defended her PhD thesis in the Department of Humanities and Social Sciences at the Indian Institute of Technology Roorkee, Uttarakhand (India), in December 2025.
+She earned her Master’s degree in English Literature from The English and Foreign Languages University (EFLU), Hyderabad (India).
 Her research interests include Motherhood Studies, Feminist Phenomenology, and South Asian Literature.
-Her work has been published in Asian Studies Review, Women’s Studies International Forum, Louisiana State University Press, Cambridge Scholars Publishing and Macmillan Press, amongst others.
+Routray’s scholarly research has been published in, amongst others, Asian Studies Review, Women's Studies International Forum, Louisiana State University Press, Cambridge Scholars Publishing and Macmillan Press.

-Rashmi Gaur is a distinguished Professor of English in the Department of Humanities and Social Sciences at the Indian Institute of Technology Roorkee, Uttarakhand, India.
-She is an accomplished author and has published several books and research articles in respected, refereed journals for over three decades.
-Her expertise spans Gender Studies, Indian Literature, Modern Fiction, and Communication Studies.
+Rashmi Gaur is a distinguished Professor of English in the Department of Humanities and Social Sciences at the Indian Institute of Technology Roorkee, Uttarakhand, (India).
+She is an accomplished author who has published several books and research articles in respected, refereed journals for over three decades.
+Her expertise spans Gender Studies, Indian Literature, Modern Fiction, and Communication Studies, and she has for decades designed, taught, and delivered lectures, tutorials, and invited talks on the aforementioned topics.